THREE-BOOK TRUE CRIME COLLECTION

 Gabriella Killet wrote, "On his booking paperwork, Juarez told authorities he was a U. S. citizen.
 An ICE spokesperson said earlier that Juarez is a Honduran national who illegally crossed the U. S. border in Texas in April of 2023 when he was a minor."
 The exact date and place of Juarez's illegal entry was Eagle Pass on April 14, 2023.

-He will be charged with all crimes he committed in Louisiana and Texas, as well as an outstanding warrant in New York.
-After serving his time in America, he will be deported.
+During his tenure here in the states, he was a busy boy.
+He will be charged with additional crimes he allegedly committed in Louisiana and Texas.
+He also has an outstanding warrant in New York.
+After serving his time in the U.S., he will be deported.
 Louisiana Attorney General Liz said, "Multiple crimes in multiple states.
 It shouldn't take TV coverage for ICE to decide they're going to do their job.
 He never should have been in this country."

 The store clerk was not charged with any crime.